tls-attacker/TLS-Attacker/README.md

 ## Code Structure
 TLS-Attacker consists of several (maven) projects:
+- Attacks: Implementation of some well-known attacks and vulnerability tests
+- TLS-Client: The client example application
 - TLS-Core: The protocol stack and heart of TLS-Attacker
+- TLS-Forensic: Forensic analysis of TLS traffic
+- TLS-Mitm: A prototype for MitM workflows
+- TLS-Server: The server example application
 - Transport: Transport utilities for lower layers
 - Utils: A collection of utility classes
-- TLS-Client: The client example application
-- TLS-Server: The server example application
-- Attacks: Implementation of some well-known attacks and vulnerability tests.
-- TLS-Mitm: A prototype for MitM workflows

 ![TLS-Attacker design](https://github.com/RUB-NDS/TLS-Attacker/blob/master/resources/figures/design.png)

 You can find more information about these modules in the Wiki.

 ## Features
 Currently, the following features are supported:
-- SSL 3, TLS versions 1.0 (RFC-2246), 1.1 (RFC-4346), 1.2 (RFC-5246), and 1.3 (RFC 8446)
+- SSL 3, TLS versions 1.0 (RFC-2246), 1.1 (RFC-4346), 1.2 (RFC-5246), and 1.3 (RFC-8446)
 - SSL 2 (Partially supported)
 - (EC)DH(E), RSA, PSK, SRP, GOST and ANON key exchange algorithms
 - CBC, AEAD and Streamciphers (AES, CAMELLIA, DES, 3DES, IDEA, RC2, ARIA, GOST_28147_CNT_IMIT, RC4, SEED, NULL)